National Homemade Soup Day

 - Melt the butter in a soup pot and sauté the leeks over medium heat for about 10 minutes, until they start to soften and turn translucent.

-- Meanwhile, peel and cut the potates into chunks.
-Add the potatoes and a box of low-salt chicken broth (yes, homemade is always better, but who’s got the time?) to the leeks.
+- Meanwhile, peel and cut the potatoes into chunks.
+Add the potatoes and a box of low-salt chicken broth (yes, homemade is always better, but we understand time is precious!) to the leeks.
 Bring to a boil, then turn down and simmer with the lid ajar for about 30 minutes, stirring occasionally, until the leeks are tender and the potatoes are soft.
 Slice the reserved piece of leek into thin slivers and set aside.

 - Remove the pot from the stove and use an immersion (stick) blender to thoroughly puree the mixture.
 If you have only a standing blender, transfer the soup in batches until it is all pureed.

 Questions?
 Recipe ideas?
-Pictures of your meals?
-Post your creations and tag us on social @knew_health!
-And as always, feel free to schedule a chat with a member of our team or leave us a message with feedback or suggestions.
+Pictures of your delicious creations?
+We'd love to see what you're cooking!
+Post your photos and tag us on social @knew_health !
+And as always, feel free to schedule a chat with a Member of our team or leave us a message with feedback or suggestions.
+We're here to support your wellness journey, one nourishing bowl at a time!